qiskit-community/QCHack-2022/preparation&installation.md

-# Preparation for Qiskit Camp!
+# Preparation for QCHack 2022

 ## Things to install

-Each hackathon participant must bring a laptop with the following installed:
+Each hackathon participant is strongly recommended to have a computer with the following installed:

 ### Required
 You need to install the following software packages for the hackathon: